 Warm up with a mulled wine or a traditional ‘Flemish gin’, eat seafood or stuffed turkey just like a local and complete your meal with a piece of Christmas log, a traditional chocolate cake with the shape of a tree log.

 5. Central location in Europe

 Given its location at the heart of Belgium and Europe, staying at Brussels can be an excellent option for discovering other Christmas Markets within a day trip.

-Just by one hour of train, you can explore the well-known Winter Festival of Ghent, visit the oldest Christmas market of Belgium in Liège, celebrate the 30th anniversary of the Christmas market of Leuven or discover the picturesque seaside Christmas market from Ostend.
+Just by one hour of train, you can explore the well-known Winter Festival of Ghent, visit the oldest Christmas market of Belgium in Liège, celebrate the season at the Christmas market of Leuven or discover the picturesque seaside Christmas market from Ostend.

 Other Christmas markets of European main cities as Paris, London or Amsterdam are also easily reachable by train or bus.